Slavfot/gallium-firmware/README.md

 2. Download pre-compiled openOCD https://freddiechopin.info/en/download/category/4-openocd <br>
 Unzip anywhere.
-But for ease of use in cmd i put it in C:\OpenOCD
+But for ease of use in CMC i put it in C:\OpenOCD

-3. Make sure drivers for st-link v2 are installed.

 ## Flash with CMD

-4. Connect st-link v2 to programming pins
+4. Connect st-link v2 to programming pins and plug in to USB.

 5. Launch CMD.